-Generally, there are two types of lease agreements that incorporate the early termination of lease clause: rental agreement and rent-to-buy agreement. Â This lease clause of early termination is used when a tenant wants to terminate the agreement prematurely.Â
+Generally, there are two types of lease agreements that incorporate the early termination clause: rental agreements and rent-to-buy agreements.
+It is used when a tenant wants to terminate the agreement prematurely.

 A clause of early termination is part of a lease agreement where a landlord agrees to allow a tenant to terminate the agreement at any point in time.

-The early termination of the lease clause usually releases the property back or offers monetary compensation. Â The early termination of lease clause is an important clause of lease agreements because it basically determines whether the tenant will be required to pay for any vacant period in the property between the termination of the agreement and the time that the property is fully occupied.
+The early termination clause usually releases the property or offers monetary compensation.
+It is an important clause in lease agreements because it basically determines whether the tenant will be required to pay for any vacant period until the property is fully occupied.

-A typical lease agreement will have a provision to allow the tenant to give an early termination notice.
-This clause aims to allow the tenant to vacate the property before the end of the lease agreement.
-If you do not have a clause allowing your tenants to give an early termination notice, they will only have two options when they want to leave.
-The first option is to remain in the property and wait until the end of the lease agreement and pay you the lease amount for all remaining months, and you would not be able to get a new tenant to sign another lease agreement until the period has lapsed.
+The first option is to remain in the property and wait until the end of the lease agreement and pay you the rent for all remaining months, and you would not be able to get a new tenant until the period has lapsed.
 The second option is for them to stop paying you, and after a grace period, they can leave without owing you anything.
 Neither of these is desirable nor appropriate; therefore, your lease agreement must include an early termination clause.

-Lease agreements usually differ for commercial and residential properties. Â However, the introductory provisions for early termination of the lease agreement are similar in residential and commercial properties. Â In both scenarios, all of your tenants must be aware that they have a right to give an early termination notice and the impact if they do so.
+Lease agreements usually differ for commercial and residential properties.
+However, the introductory provisions for early termination of the lease agreement are similar for residential and commercial properties.
+In both scenarios, all of your tenants must be aware that they have a right to give early notice and the impact if they do so.

 Minimum notice